 Our Analysis and Test Results

-The Minimus 40 provides a blend of performance qualities which favors light weights and bodyweight movements.
-It was ranked highest on the running metric by our testers, and provides good comfort and breathability.
+The New Balance Minimus 40 provides a mix of performance qualities which favors light weights and bodyweight movements.
+It was ranked highest on the running metric by our testers and provides good comfort and breathability.

-The best shoes help the athlete shed that heat so the focus stays on performance, rather than foot discomfort.
+The best shoes help the athlete shed that heat, so the focus stays on performance, rather than foot discomfort; if breathabiltiy tops your charts, the Minimus 40 will provide.
 In hot and humid environments, this becomes even more of a factor.
-The most breathable shoes include the Minimus 40 and Inov-8 FastLift 370 BOA.
-Both the Minimus and FastLift have a very high proportion of mesh in their uppers, providing plenty of ventilation.
-Next-best for breathability were the Nike Metcon 3 and ASICS Conviction X. Both have less ventilation on the back half of the shoe, but well-ventilated toe boxes.
+The most breathable shoes include the Minimus 40 and Xero Prio.
+Both the Minimus and Prio have a very high proportion of mesh-like fabric in their uppers, providing plenty of ventilation.

 This competitor was a little narrow for our lead tester's feet, but another tester found they were a good match.
-The sole's shock-absorption was good for long runs, and the upper conformed well to testers' feet.
-The Minimus was ranked just behind the Nike Metcon 3, which fit our testers' feet better.
-The NOBULL Trainer was found to be more comfortable than the other minimal running shoe in our review, while the Conviction X was narrow on our testers, and the Minimus 40 had more effective padding on the tongue and ankle area.
+The sole's shock-absorption was good for long runs, and the upper conformed well to testers feet.
+The Minimus 40 was ranked just behind the Nike Metcon 4, which fit our testers' feet better.
+The Reebok Nano 8 was found to be more comfortable than the other minimal running shoe in our review, while the Asics Conviction X was narrow on our testers, and the Minimus 40 had more effective padding on the tongue and ankle area.

-This pair of CrossFit specific shoes is a good choice for an athlete whose primary sport is running, but uses CrossFit methods to maintain general fitness and strength.
-The Minimus 40 would also be a good match for someone who favors a minimalist shoe.
+This pair of CrossFit specific shoes is an excellent choice for an athlete who wants to buy a pair of good shoes for everyday use but also uses CrossFit methods to maintain general fitness and strength.
+If you feel the Xero Prio is a little too much of a minimalist, the Minimus 40 would be your answer.
 If you're willing to trade some support to get more sensitivity, this one might be for you.
-The Minimus has a relatively thin sole, flexible upper, and light weight that allows high-performance jumping, landing, and gymnastics movements.
+The Minimus has a relatively thin sole, flexible upper, and lightweight that allows high-performance jumping, landing, and gymnastics movements.
 Anyone who does CrossFit workouts in a hot environment would benefit from the excellent breathability of the Minimus 40.

-The New Balance Minimus 40 provides quality performance for running and bodyweight CrossFit workouts.
-It is breathable for hot environments, and comfortable even on long runs.
+The New Balance Minimus 40 was barely beaten out by the Reebok Nano 8, the Editors' Choice winner. it provides quality performance for running and bodyweight CrossFit workouts andis breathable for hot environments and comfortable on long runs.